-- 1. A letter will be sent to the student with the status and instructions for appeal. - 2.
-The student is prohibited from further academic enrollment at ATC unless readmitted under the
+- 1. A letter will be sent to the student with the status and instructions for appeal. - The student is prohibited from further academic enrollment at ATC unless readmitted on probationary status after one full year of non-attendance.
+See "Readmission after Suspension or Dismissal" below.

-"Fresh Start Policy".